smurferson1/MineControl/README.md

 ## Key Features

 - Drive a GPU miner and/or a CPU miner and aggregate their data.
+- Turn off pretty much anything you don't want.
+If you just want to control temps without driving miners, or the other way around, that's fine.
-- Customizable input from external apps via system tray tooltips or console using regular expressions.
+- Customizable output capturing from external apps via system tray tooltips or console using regular expressions.
-- Charting and statistics for many metrics like GPU memory junction temperature, hash rate, power usage (W and kWh), averages, etc. Hash rate data can be split by algorithm when using a miner that supports algo-switching.
+- Charting and statistics for many metrics like GPU temperature or memory junction temperature, hash rate, power usage (W and kWh), averages, etc. Hash rate data can be split by algorithm when using a miner that supports algo-switching.
 - Low resource consumption.
 Designed to use 0% GPU and <1% CPU most of the time.
 - System tray display of GPU power level, GPU miner status, and CPU miner status.
 - Customizable GPU temperature (or memory junction temperature) range, controlled with up to 5 power profiles.